 How to Protect Your Pup’s Paws Against the Cold

 The good news is that there are plenty of steps you can take and products you can use to protect your dogs in the winter.
 Always thoroughly dry your pet off with a towel.
 Be gently, and not too vigorous as reduced blood flow to extremities can precipitate tissue damage.
 Inspect your pets ears, paws, and hairless areas for signs of color changes or injuries.
 If you do find scrapes or wounds, being proactive with treatment can lessen the severity of the injury.
 After cleaning a wound with tepid water, you may need to apply medication or a bandage.
 Healers makes non-emergent wound care items to help pet parents treat pets at home until they can be evaluated by a veterinarian.
 Here are a few of our favorites:

 Healers Cut and Wound Spray For Pets - if your dog ends up injuring a paw pad on snow or ice, spray the impacted area with a wound spray to help disinfect it and promote healing.
 We recommend Healers Cut and Wound Spray because it is non-toxic and safe for dogs to lick — and we all know how dogs like to lick their injuries.

 Gauze pads — When your dog’s pad is injured, it may seem difficult to keep the wound clean, dry, and medicated.
-Gauze pads are a great help because they can be sprayed with medicine and adhered to the foot with a bootie to promote maximum healing.
+Gauze pads are a great help because they can be sprayed with medicine and adhered to the inside of a bootie to promote maximum healing, and wound protection.

 Healers Medical Booties — Dogs need to walk around, even when their pads are injured.
 A medical bootie helps keep those injured paws clean and prevent infections, and gauze inserts do wonders to keep medication in place.